 Some utility players find themselves playing regularly, but in a variety of positions.
-Utility players often are average hitters at best, but their biggest value is their glove.
+Utility players are often average hitters at best, but their biggest value is their gloves.
 A good utility player will be able to switch between positions and understand the unique demands of each one.

 Our apologies if you found this post unhelpful.

 How can it be improved?
 Your feedback is important to us!